Izabela88/walkers-website/documents/features/test_user_stories.md

     > - I want to find a section describing the company to find out when it was founded and the rest of the pertinent information about this company.
     > - I want to locate social media links to find opinions about the company and check how trusted and known they are.
     > - I want to be able to find a dog walker or pet sitter in my area.
-    > - I want to be able to register / log in with social media so I can access my account quickly.
+    > - I want to be able to register/log in with social media so I can access my account quickly.
     > - I want to be sure that my email is correct so I can verify it.

   - Featured at the top of the page is the company logo